midzer/beerbase/content/breweries/hoppy-brewing-company/hoppy-face-amber-ale.md

 srm: 0
 upc: 0
 ---
-Is an award-winning, traditional, all-natural style of beer that falls under the category of a West Coast" India Pale Ale (IPA).
+Is an award-winning, traditional, all-natural style of beer that falls under the category of a \West Coast\" India Pale Ale (IPA).
 Characterized by its high hop content